MattThommes/amplify-react-app/README.dev.md

     * `git clone git@github.com:MattThommes/test1.git`
 3. Update the remotes for the new project to include `upstream` to the base repo (amplify-react-app) so future changes can be pulled in:
     * `git remote add upstream git@github.com:MattThommes/amplify-react-app.git`
 4. Create new project in your IDE for the new directory.
-Proceed to below steps from within your new project README.
+Proceed to below steps from within your new project README.dev.md.

 ### Manual steps